jensbrak/SpamDetector/README.md

 # Roadmap / Shortcomings
 Things I'd like to do with the module to make it more complete/useful/interesting:

-1. Support reporting spam/spam in Akismet.
+1. Support reporting spam/ham in Akismet.
 I have ideas but there are some challenges to do it tidy yet useful (see note below).
 2. Make localization supported 100%.
 I over complicated some aspects of it and did not take it all the way.
 3. Add support for a second anti spam service.
 Would be interesting and also force me improve existing code.

-Note: the comment feature Piranha provides is rather crude, by design.
-Managing comments, for instance, is limited to approving or deleting them.
+4. Known issue: my demo site shows quite a number of comments approved that shouldn't be approved.
+Not sure if it's my use of Akismet that is lacking or if it's the ever evolving spam landscape that causes it.
+So yes, I am aware but have not looked into it.
+Suggestions are welcome!

-Adopting SpamDetector module to support spam/ham reporting should be possible using existing comment functionality and quite limited code changes.
+Note: the comment feature that Piranha provides is rather crude, by design.
+Managing comments, for instance, is limited to approving or deleting them (one by one!).
-While at it, it's very tempting to extend the manager interface to be more useful when managing comments.
-That is beyond the scope and ambitions of the SpamDetector module.
+Adopting SpamDetector module to support spam/ham reporting should be possible using existing comment functionality and quite limited code changes (something like: report ham if this module has set a comment to not approved if the user then explicitly approves it.
+Similarly for comments that has been been approved incorrectly - report it as missed spam if user explicitly disapproves it.
+Neat to use existing interface, but I am also a bit hesitant to include this "implicit behaviour" in the existing approve/disapprove functionality)
+On the other hand, it's very tempting to extend the manager interface to be more useful when managing comments while at it.
+Separate buttons to do the spam/ham reporting, bulk edits etc etc. That would quickly go beyond the scope and ambitions of the SpamDetector module.
 It would be interesting to do, but I feel it should be a separate project.
+Ideas?

 # Further reading
 Selected links relevant to this module: